dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

     ...
 };
 ```
-To make a transfer to the correct account, choose the `memo` equal your chosen nonce (from Step (1a)) and `operation` to be a transfer.
+To make a transfer to the correct account, choose the `memo` equal to your chosen nonce (from Step (1a)) and `operation` to be a transfer.
 You can make the transfer from any `from` account that you control.
 For the `to` account, use the account that you have computed in Step (1).
-To later stake a neuron, the `amount` must be at least 1 ICP.
+To stake a neuron, the `amount` must be at least 1 ICP.
 Set the `fee` to the standard fee of the ICP ledger canister.

 **Claim the neuron**